Sarafian/MiniNugetServer/README.md

 # Experimental Mini NuGet Server on Windows Container

-At this stage, this repository is a proof of concept to build an ASP.NET (not .NET core) web application in a Windows Container.
+This repository is a proof of concept to build an ASP.NET (not .NET core) web application in a Windows Container.
 The web application I chose is a simple implementation of the a [Nuget Server](http://nugetserver.net/).

 Containerizing this [Nuget Server](http://nugetserver.net/) needs to address a couple of issues: